 Vitamin D-rich food chooser

-Vitamin D helps your body absorb and use calcium, which gives your bones the strength and hardness.
+Vitamin D helps your body absorb and use calcium, which gives bones their strength and hardness.

 Foods providing around 20 micrograms of vitamin D per average portion